spraakbanken/swell-backend/README.md

 Returns: `200 OK` hopefully

-Setting the state also adds it to the history state with a timestamp.
+Sets the state and additionally adds it to the history with a timestamp.

 #### get